plentylife/website/content/natural-currency.md

 shut the experiment down.

 Negative interest rate is nothing to be afraid of.
 Remember, your savings are already being drained by inflation.
-The difference is in the math, and how it affects financial calculations --- precisely the thing that Big Evil Corporations do.
-By changing the mechanics of money --- flipping the rules of the game --- we transform "the root of all evil" into the root of all good.
+The difference is in the math, and how it affects financial calculations --- precisely the thing that *"Big Evil Corporations"* do.
+By changing the mechanics of money --- flipping the rules of the game --- we make it profitable to keep the
+ Amazon alive, we transform "the root of all evil" into the root of all good.

 That is why we created a crypto-currency based on these principles.
 It's a one of a kind in the crypto-currency world, because **you can't buy it**.
 We're not interested in making a bunch of dollars from a token sale like the rest